-Herrington’s incredible testimony is told through this letter she recently sent to Evangel President Robert H. Spence and his wife, Anne:
+Herrington ’s incredible testimony is told through this letter she sent to Evangel University President Robert H. Spence and his wife, Anne in 2011.

 What a great thing it is to see how God has blessed Evangel University.
 It is visibly evident by the beautiful physical changes of campus, but more importantly how the new campus is able to facilitate additional growth.

 It has been a long time since 1989 when I graduated but I felt led to put in writing how my experience at Evangel University has had a positive, rippling effect that still continues.

 In 1983, I was encouraged to NOT go to college because of my learning disabilities.
 They were words spoken by well-meaning people, but words that were hard for me to overcome.
 I will never forget my first two days as a student and how overwhelmed I felt after reading through my syllabi.
 I was making the decision to go home.
 I stopped unpacking my boxes and went to see Dr. Elli Syler, director of the Learning Skills Center (now the Academic Support Center), to tell her of my decision.

 She asked me to sit down because she had something to say to me.
 Little did I know that her next few sentences were going to change my mind and bring a fresh focus to looking into the supernatural that has led to my success.

 Dr. Syler said that each year God put one student on her heart to mentor and tutor, and the night before God told her that person was me.
 I can still remember the warm tears I cried of feeling the reality that truly all things are possible through God.